Associate Professor and Vice Chair of Sociology

 November 2017.
 Panel Discussion on Puerto Rico.

 April 2018.
-A Symposium for The Center For Africana Studies, The Center For International Education, Latino And Puerto Rican Studies, The Latin American, Latino, And Caribbean Center (LALCC), Latin American Studies, Department Of Modern Languages.
+A Symposium for The Center For Africana Studies, The Global Engagement and Interdisciplinary Education, Latino And Puerto Rican Studies, The Latin American, Latino, And Caribbean Center (LALCC), Latin American Studies, Department Of Modern Languages.

 April 2019.
 Latina Identity Art Exhibition April 24-26, 2019.
 Opening Reception Thursday April 25, 2019.
 Central Art Galleries Maloney Hall 2nd Floor Samuels.
 T. Chen Fine Arts Center.